rcarbone/osh/README.md

 # Do it by yourself

-If you are impatient and not interested in the full story, here is the download button:
+If you prefer to compile by yourself here are the basic steps to do:

 ```
    1> git clone https://github.com/rcarbone/osh